stanfordio/ucluster/README.md

 1. **Clusters aren't significant by themselves.** The clusters exist only to point you towards potentially related content — there is nothing significant about the clusters themselves.
 For example, if two users' posts frequently cluster together, that is not a sign of coordinated inauthentic behavior; it's simply a sign that you might want to investigate those users (and those clusters) further.

-2. **It handles English best (but it's still somewhat multilingual).** uCluster (and the tools it uses under the hood) makes several assumptions about the input text, which tend to be most accurate for English text, usually accurate for latin-charactered space-separated languages (e.g., Portuguese), kind of accurate for other space-separated languages (e.g., Russian), and least accurate for character-based languages (e.g., Chinese).
+2. **It handles English best (but it's still somewhat multilingual).** uCluster (and the tools it uses under the hood) makes several assumptions about the input text, which tend to be most accurate for English text, usually accurate for latin-charactered space-separated languages (e.g., Portuguese), kind of accurate for other space-separated languages (e.g., Russian), and least accurate for logograph-based languages (e.g., Chinese).
 You can use uCluster for multilingual datasets (this is one of its key design goals), but don't be surprised if you end up with a cluster that is characterized not by content, per se, but by language (e.g., a cluster that contains all the Arabic posts in your dataset).

 3. **It uses a lot of memory.** uCluster doesn't use pre-trained word vectors; this is what makes it possible to cluster multilingual content, as well as what allows it to perform so well on social media content.
 Rather, it trains its word vectors from scratch each time you run it.
 This means that it uses quite a bit of memory.
 You might want to run this on a powerful server somewhere — not on your laptop.